This story was sponsored by State of Washington Tourism and is an abridged version of The Mandagies’ Road Trip route. All photos by The Mandagies.

 Drive: Highway 20, and the North Pend Oreille Scenic Byway (Highway 31)

-See: For the final day of your Eastern Washington Road Trip, enjoy the wonders of Pend Oreille County.
+For the final day of your Eastern Washington Road Trip, enjoy the wonders of Pend Oreille County.
 Crawford State Park is home to the famous Gardner Cave, the longest limestone cavern in Washington.
-Tours are free but required advanced reservation.
-You’ll be taken down with a guide, who shares history and cool facts about the cave.
+Tours are free but require reservations.
+A guide will share the area’s history and cool facts about the cave.
+If you have time, take a tour of the Boundary Dam.
+Tours are also free and run between Memorial Day and Labor Day.

 On your way south to Spokane, drive the North Pend Oreille Scenic Byway home.
 The route kind of reminded us of Highway 20 through the North Cascades.
 Stops like Eagles Nest Viewpoint, Sweet Creek Falls, Box Canyon Viewpoint, and Metaline Waterfront Park are all great places to pull over and snap a photo.

-Road Trip Logistics + Planning Tips
+Road Trip Planning Tips

-Google Offline Maps: There are several stretches of road that may not have cell service.
+Download offline maps: There are several stretches of road that may not have cell service.
 Download a Google Offline Map of the area to help with navigation during these times.

 Not starting in Spokane?
-If you are coming from the west side, you can easily drive to Spokane from Seattle (4 hours on Interstate 90) or take a quick 30-min flight into the city and rent a car.
+If you are coming from Seattle, you can easily drive to Spokane (four hours on Interstate 90) or take a quick flight into the city and rent a car.
+If you want to begin your trip on the west side of the state, consider starting your route in Yakima (about two hours from Seattle by car).
+From here, you can rearrange the days of the trip to fit your driving direction.